Iam4lex/contribution-graph/README.md

 - A **branch** to push commits (default is `main`).

 ### Clone the Repository
-First, clone this repository to your local machine:
+First, clone this repository to your local machine in desktop:

 ```bash
 git clone https://github.com/Iam4lex/contribution-graph.git